snakuzzo/homeassistant-stack/README.md

 This is a docker compose to create an Home Assistant stack with:

 - Home Assistant Core
-- Caddy Server (to autorenew certificates)
+- Caddy Server (Proxy Server with autorenew certificates feature)
 - Eclipse Mosquitto MQTT broker
 - Zigbee2Mqtt
 - Portainer
+- NoIP Renew (to update noip.com FQDN)

 ## Installation steps